Will the future of event staffing be powered by artificial intelligence (AI)?

 AI will help staffing agencies identify top contractors

-Staffing agencies can utilise AI to analyse and compare their talent to identify who may be best suited for a job.
+Staffing agencies can utilise AI to analyse and compare talent to identify who is best suited for a role.

-AI will be able to look at an individual’s past data to identify their likelihood of getting a job, attrition rates, interview performance, job success, and more.
-This data will show staffing agencies which contractors are most reliable and who to recommend for jobs.
+AI can analyse an individual’s past data to assess their likelihood of securing a job, attrition rates, interview performance, job success, and more.
+This data will show staffing agencies which contractors are most reliable and whom to recommend for jobs.

 AI can plan career development